KahaanGandhi/Oscillators.jl/README.md

-# PendulumSolvers.jl
+# DynamicSolvers.jl
-An assortment of Julia-based solvers for the equations of motion of various pendulum systems.
+Julia-based solvers for the equations of motion of various spring, pendulum, and mass systems.